 Below are the most common Breastfeeding Complications and What You Can Do To Prevent them.

 By The Way, this post contains affiliate links at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
-This helps me keep my blog up and running and I only list products that I love and have used myself.
-Thank you for your support!

 A lot of mothers complain about tender nipples that make breastfeeding painful and frustrating.
 In Fact, this is the number one complaint.